Echeveria pulvinata (ech-eh-VER-ee-a pul-vin-AH-tuh) is a perennial succulent plant, from the Echeveria genus hailing from Oaxaca, Mexico.

 It’s best to repot at the end of the flowering season but before cold weather arrives.
 Allow the soil to dry out before repotting.

-Remove the plant from its pot and knock any old soil loose from the roots.
+Remove Echeveria pulvinata from its pot and knock any old soil loose from the roots.
 If the cactus has any injuries, treat them with a fungicide.

 Repot into a slightly larger container than the container the plant has come from.

-Use fresh, clean cactus soil mix.
+Use fresh, clean succulent soil mix.
 Allow the plant to settle in for about a week before watering.

 Grooming & Maintenance

 As your Ruby Slippers grows, remember to remove any dead leaves from its base.
-Leaving them in place may cause fungal disease and rot.
+Leaving the dead leaves in place may cause fungal disease and rot.

 Additionally, dead leaves create an excellent hiding place for pests.